Welcome to distance learning @ Jazzschule Berlin.

-If you belong to one of the groups below, the jazz improvisation course offered by the Jazzschule Berlin can help you.
+If you belong to one of the groups below, the Basic Course Jazz Standards offered by the Jazzschule Berlin can help you.

 - I cannot read music but I have just started to learn an instrument (or sing) and I want to improvise right from the start.